rjz/Spark-Achilles/readme.md

 Contributing
 ------------

 Please contribute!
-To add library routines or modify the core, please fork [Achilles on Github](https://github.com/rjz/Spark-Achilles) and submit your changes as a [pull request](http://help.github.com/send-pull-requests/).
+To add library routines or modify the core, please fork [achilles on Github](https://github.com/rjz/Spark-achilles) and submit your changes as a [pull request](http://help.github.com/send-pull-requests/).

 ### Contributing javascript handlers